-Task Content Path length number Task 1 In what years did the psychiatrist, the creator of the Rorschach test, live?
-1 Task 2 What is sublimation?
+Task number Content Path Length Task 1 In what years did the psychiatrist, the creator of 1 the Rorschach test, live?
+Task 2 What is sublimation?
 2 Task 3 What does relational psychoanalysis emphasise?
-3 Task 4 Write the purpose of Holistic Psychotherapy from the types of psychotherapy.
-4 Task 5 What is the psychological effect of CAJUPUT used in the treatment of health-impaired individuals?
-5
+3 Task 4 Write the purpose of Holistic Psychotherapy from 4 the types of psychotherapy.
+Task 5 What is the psychological effect of CAJUPUT used 5 in the treatment of health-impaired individuals?

-In this study, a hypermedia environment was designed for the study and a search task was given to undergraduate students who were studying at the Department of Guidance and Psychological Counseling.
+In this study, a hypermedia environment was designed for the study and a search task was given to undergraduate students who were studying at the Department of Guidance and Psychological Counselling.
 The context of the hypermedia environment was created similar to the Wikipedia-Psychology category.
-The information seeking (search) tasks were consisted of five different questions.
-A topic familiar with the student's educational background was chosen; however, finding the answers of the questions was very difficult without any navigation in the environment.
+The information seeking (search) tasks consisted of five different questions.
+A topic familiar with the student's educational background was chosen; however, finding the answers to the questions was very difficult without any navigation in the environment.